aimclub/FEDOT/docs/source/fedot/benchmarks/tabular.rst

 .. |Metrics for prediction| image:: ../img/img_benchmarks/fedot_classregr.png
    :width: 80%

-As we can see from Table 6, the results obtained during the experiments demonstrate the advantage of composite pipeline created by the proposed approach over competitors.
+As we can see from the table, the results obtained during the experiments demonstrate the advantage of composite pipeline created by the proposed approach over competitors.
 The only exception is a single case for regression and classification problems respectively, where the maximum value of the quality metric was obtained using a static pipeline.